 Language in Children’s Church

 Most children visiting IBC speak their mother tongue and Dutch, but not necessarily English.
-For this reason, the lessons in Children’s Church are usually in Dutch.
-If we have children in class who do not speak Dutch but do speak English, we switch to a dual-language lesson.
+For this reason, the lessons in Children’s Church are usually in Dutch and English.
+Currently, due to the high number of Portuguese speaking children, we are offering translation for the activities into Portugees.

 Traditionally, we round off the church season with a grand picnic in a nearby playpark, De Splinter.
 The picnic is for all who attend church, not just the children!
 All the children look forward to sharing this event with their church friends and family.